 Over in the NL, the defending champion Washington Nationals will have something to say about how things will shake out, but so too will a team who’s the current overwhelming favorite.
 Here’s a look at the three top choices on the futures odds board.

 The Dodgers have been in contention for several seasons; however, the club has been a bit snakebitten in the postseason.
 Los Angeles has made it to the playoffs every season since 2013, but they haven’t been able to get over the hump to advance to the World Series.
 Perhaps it’ll be a different story this time around.

 The Atlanta Braves have won the NL East for two straight seasons and have their sights set on making it three in a row.
 In 2018, the club was bounced by the Dodgers in the NLDS in four games.
 Then followed that up by losing to the St. Louis Cardinals in that round in five games.
 Atlanta is another squad looking to continue its ascent.

-While the Nationals were clearly a playoff team last year, they still went on a bit of a Cinderella run to win the World Series.
+While the Nationals were clearly a playoff team in 2019, they still went on a bit of a Cinderella run to win the World Series.
 After surviving the wild-card round and a five-game set in the NLDS, the club swept the Cardinals in the NLCS before taking down the Astros in seven games to win the Fall Classic.

 It’s pretty easy to make a case for the teams atop the World Series futures market being the ones to win it all.
 However, doing a little digging can reveal some intriguing choices a little further down the list.
 While you can make nice returns betting on favorites that go on to win the World Series, there’s even more treasure to be found if you can lock in on a sleeper candidate with a realistic shot to make it happen.